enormandeau/Scripts/README.md

 This is a collection of scripts written over the years to solve specific problems.
 Some of them are well tested, others not so well.
-As they have been written over a long period of time, the style and quality vary.
+As they have been written over a period of 13+ years, the style and quality vary considerably.

-### Use at your own risk
+### USE AT YOUR OWN RISK

 These programs are provided as is, without any implied garanty of usefulness.